 (b) a department of the Public Service.

-8. Certain indemnities etc. have no effect
+8. Certain volunteers’ indemnities etc. have no effect

 An agreement, undertaking or arrangement has no effect to the extent that it provides for a volunteer to give a community organisation an indemnity against, or to make a contribution to a community organisation in relation to, a liability that —